 Being in your 30s is exciting.
-You might have more financial security than ever before, be more secure in who you are and have a clearer vision for where you want your life to go.
-It is important that you protect your financial health with appropriate car insurance.
+You might have more financial security than ever before, be more secure in who you are and have a clearer vision for what you want your future to look like.
+Protecting your financial health with appropriate car insurance might not be the highest thing on your priority list, but it is an important step to take.
 For 30-year-olds, the average cost of car insurance is $1,850 per year for full coverage.

-Price is an important factor when choosing a car insurance policy, but it is not the only thing you should consider.
-Bankrate’s insurance editorial team has researched the top auto insurance companies in the country by market share to help you choose the best coverage for your needs.
+Price may be the first thing you think about when choosing a car insurance policy, but it is not the only thing you should consider.
+Available coverage types, discounts, policy features and third-party ratings can also be helpful to factor into your decision-making process.
+Bankrate’s insurance editorial team has researched dozens of insurance providers to help you find the best car insurance company for your needs.

 How much is car insurance for a 30-year-old?